apptainer/apptainer-userdocs/cloud_library.rst

 ``:latest``, with the tagged container you want to download.

-To set a description against the container image as you push it, use the `-D` flag introduced in {Singularity} 3.7.
+To set a description against the container image as you push it, use the `-D` flag introduced in {Project} 3.7.
 This provides an alternative to setting the description via the web interface:

 .. code:: console